Here's a poem by Nazim Hikmet, if you haven't read:

 THE LIE: Smoking statistics do not lie.

-In this World there are lies, damn lies, and statistics.
+THE TRUTH: In this World there are lies, damn lies, and statistics.
 Never has an argument been won based on statistic alone.
 They can serve only as a point of departure.
 In a free and open society people must be allowed to operate as free agents without the fetters of the doomsayers.
 Life is a risk, but it is that risk which gives it zest.
 When we allow ourselves to sacrifice our freedoms for the sake of safety, we deserve neither safety nor freedom.
 Accepting statistics at face value will lead us down that garden path.
 There are many statistics that can be cited that make the danger of smoking seem mild by comparison.

 For example, the use of cell phones, hair dryers, and electric blankets have higher risks that SHS.
 About half of the smoking population has quit over the past 30 years, yet there has been no comparable increase in life expectancy.
 The smoke haters will quickly tell you this is because of the effects of second hand smoke.
 The fallacy of their argument is that if there has been smoking there has also been second hand smoke.
 In spite of the decline of smoking, childhood illnesses such as asthma, ear infections and A.D.D are rapidly increasing.
 Cigarettes and/or smoke have about 4,000 identifiable chemicals.
 Your daily diet has about 10,000 such chemicals.
 Arsenic which is considered a leading cause of lung cancer is found in significantly larger quantities in a glass of water than in a cigarette.